Stress Free Holidays Part 5

 We have been leading up to both of these tasks in the previous weeks of the series.
 First, write your annual Christmas letter to enclose in your Christmas cards you will send to family and friends.

-I know with sites like Facebook and Twitter, and our own personal blogs, there are more ways to keep everyone we love up to date with what is happenening in our families, but these letters are, in my opinion, still a great idea.
+I know with social media sites like Facebook, and our own personal blogs, there are more ways to keep everyone we love up to date with what is happenening in our families, but these letters are, in my opinion, still a great idea.

 First, they can be a keepsake for your own family to read again through the years.
-In addition, there are lots of people who don't do all this new technology, or who in the business of life missed your updates.
+In addition, there are lots of people who don't do all this new technology, or who in the hustle and bustle of life missed your updates.
 A nice succinct letter will be well appreciated by those that love you.

 After you write the letter take time in the next week or two to make enough copies to add to each Christmas card you plan on sending, and place the stack in a place you won't lose them.
 You'll be stuffing and addressing the cards in a few weeks.